 Namibia Uranium Production – tonnes U

 One of the aspects of the Strategic Environmental Management Plan is water supply.
 Since 2010 water has been supplied to Trekkopje from a coastal RO desalination plant 20 km north of Swakopmund in the Erongo region with about 20 million m3/yr output and requiring 16 MWe from the grid.
 Some of this water, up to 10 million m3 per year, is available to other mines.
-In 2016 the plant was supplying 5.04 million m3/yr to Namibian Water Corp (NamWater) for Rossing and Husab (reported to be taking 2 million m3/yr).
-Rossing requires about 3 million m3/yr.
+In 2016 the plant was supplying 5.04 million m3/yr to Namibian Water Corp (NamWater) for Rössing and Husab (reported to be taking 2 million m3/yr).
+Rössing requires about 3 million m3/yr.
 Langer Heinrich was also being supplied earlier.
-However, the commercial arrangements for maintain and operating the plant are contentious, and lead to costs to these companies of at least $4 per cubic metre.
+However, the commercial arrangements for maintaining and operating the plant are contentious, and lead to costs to these companies of at least $4 per cubic metre.

 The plant is owned by Erongo Desalination Company which was a joint venture of Areva and a local company, United Africa Group, but the latter is apparently no longer involved.
 It is operated by Aveng Water Treatment Namibia.
 Areva Resources Namibia plans to sell down its share to Namibia Water, retaining only 10-20% to provide for Trekkopje.
-In 2016 it put a price of S200 million on the plant, which is capable of expansion to 26 million m3/yr.
+In 2016 it put a price of N$ 3 billion ($216 million) on the plant, which is capable of expansion to 26 million m3/yr.
 The government declined the offer, and said it would proceed with building a new plant in a public-private partnership, reviving an earlier proposal for a 60 million m3/yr capacity plant adjacent, costing $145 million.
 This could be operational by 2019, with Namibia Water holding 30% initially.
-Some expansion of capacity was expected by the end of 2016.
+Some expansion of Erongo's capacity was expected by the end of 2016.

 In July 2014 Rössing Uranium said that it had been unable to reach agreement on purchasing water long-term from Erongo at a satisfactory price, so would set up its own 3 million m3/yr (8200 m3/d) RO plant near Swakopmund.
 However, the Ministry of Environment & Tourism has rejected this proposal.